nickbrandt/GitLab/doc/administration/geo/disaster_recovery/planned_failover.md

 the reasons for failure.

-A common cause of replication failures is the data being missing on the **primary** - you can resolve these failures by restoring the data from backup, or removing references to the missing data.
+A common cause of replication failures is the data being missing on the **primary** node - you can resolve these failures by restoring the data from backup, or removing references to the missing data.

 ### Verify the integrity of replicated data